 Third-party data comes from an aggregate of everyone’s customers.
 By definition, it is shared by all participants and is cross-site.
 For example, desktop and laptop browser cookie data.
 Google Chrome currently collects and shares more third-party cookie data than any other web browser.

 Yet another important nuance: browser cookies don’t work well on mobile devices.
 Mobile devices attach a unique device ID to the data, which becomes first-party data for the hardware manufacturer.
 Apple is dominant and Google is a much smaller player.
-Hence Google’s desire for the search engine deal.
+Hence Google’s desire for the search engine deal with Apple.

 The Big Event